Example image

 I couldn’t work, and my colleagues didn’t understand why I wasn’t myself yet.
 I felt guilty and lonely through everything I was going through.

 After years of trying, searching, and struggling, I am now about 90% recovered.
-That long road was hard and lonely, which is why I want to help you walk it—not alone—and have the right knowledge.
+That long road was hard and lonely, which is why I want to help you walk it, not alone, and have the right knowledge.

 That’s why I developed the Concussion Boost Program, based on the same specific interval and cognitive training I learned at a concussion clinic in America (Cognitive FX).